bokeh/bokeh/docs/bokeh/source/docs/dev_guide/documentation.rst

 3. Build Bokeh's documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can find all source files for Bokeh's documentation in the ``sphinx``
+You can find all source files for Bokeh's documentation in the ``docs/bokeh/``
 directory of the Bokeh source tree.

 .. code-block:: sh

-    cd sphinx
+    cd docs/bokeh/

 Sphinx uses the standard Unix ``make`` command to control the build process.
 For
 Windows users, the ``sphinx`` directory includes the file ``make.bat``.
 Use this